helix-foundation/currency/contracts/currency/README.md

 ##### Security Notes
  - This is not the same as the user's balance at the time.
 This is used purely for looking at snapshotted voting power and accounts for the delegation decisions of the `account` address.
- - Reverts if `blockNumber` is greater than the current block number.
+ - Reverts if `_blockNumber` is greater than or equal to the current block number.
  - If no checkpoint is found before the requested block number, 0 is returned.

 #### getVotingGons